Orange County Semi-Truck Accident Lawyers

 Due to their massive weight and size, tractor-trailers are prone to accidents, especially when passing through poorly maintained roads.
 For instance, a trucker could lose control of the vehicle if it passes through a pothole, even at a reasonable speed.
 The agency responsible for road upkeep might share liability in this case.

 Many other parties could be held liable, such as other road users.
 Even the victim could share some responsibility.
-That’s why a thorough investigation is important in determining who’s responsible for compensating you.
-Contact our attorneys specializing in semi-truck accident cases in Orange County for guidance on how to proceed.
+That’s why a thorough investigation is important in determining who’s responsible for the accident.
+Contact our attorneys who focus on semi-truck accident cases in Orange County for guidance on the claims process.

-What Damages Can I Get From A Semi-Truck Accident Claim?
+What Are The Available Damages In A Semi-Truck Accident Case?

-If you get injured in a big rig accident, you might be entitled to economic and non-economic damages.
+If you get injured in a big rig accident, you may be eligible to seek economic and non-economic damages.

 In contrast, non-economic damages are intangible, like pain and suffering, emotional distress, anxiety, depression, other mental illnesses, loss of companionship, bodily disfigurement, bodily dismemberment, loss of enjoyment of activities, etc.

-Even though non-economic losses don’t have fixed amounts, our semi-truck accident lawyers in Orange County use different methods to assess their value accurately.
-We will then take steps to ensure you receive full compensation for all the damages you’ve suffered.
+Even though non-economic losses don’t have fixed amounts, our semi-truck accident lawyers in Orange County use various methods to estimate their value.
+We may also consult with medical health professionals or financial advisors to help document and calculate the extent of your losses.
+We can assist you in pursuing appropriate compensation for the damages you have incurred.

 What Is The Timeline For A Semi-Truck Accident Claim In Orange County?